Best RV Mattresses - Short Queen & Other Sizes

 Mattress Performance

 Memory foam and latex beds often provide sound motion isolation, and the GhostBed RV mattress is no different.
-The latex and foam layers tend to trap movement, so you can comfortably toss and turn in bed without disturbing your partner.
+The latex and foam layers tend to trap movement, so as my partner turned in bed I didn't feel it on my end.

 Like most foam-made mattresses, GhostBed RV mattresses lack a reinforced perimeter.
-Luckily, Ghostbed's high-density base somehow helps stabilize the edges, but you won't enjoy that good edge support that you'd find in innerspring mattresses.
-Plus, you can opt for the GhostBed RV Hybrid, which features GhostBed's Spirited Edge™ design to give you the comfort and support you need.
+Luckily, Ghostbed's high-density base layer somehow helps stabilize the edges, but you won't enjoy that good edge support that you'd find in innerspring mattresses mostly if your bed is placed on a high surface.
+However, you can opt for the GhostBed RV Hybrid, which features GhostBed's Spirited Edge™ design to give you the comfort and support you need.

 While mattresses made of foam tend to retain heat, latex foam is well-known for increasing airflow and helping maintain cooler temperatures.
 Like the hybrid version, the GhostBed RV mattress regulates temperature effectively and sleeps relatively cool, thanks to its comfort layers made of memory foam and aerated latex.